cotype/core/README.md

   be provided using `sessionOpts.secret` or via the `SESSION_SECRET` env var.
 If omitted, a random string will be generated, which means that sessions will become invalid once the server is restarted.

+- #### `migrationDir?: string`

+  Absolute path to a directory containing content migration scripts.
+The scripts are read in alphabetic order and executed only once.
+Each script must export a function that takes exactly one argument: a [MigrationContext](https://github.com/cotype/core/blob/feature/content-migrations/src/persistence/MigrationContext.ts).

 ## How it works